C5-MosaSaleh/Project-5/README.md

 ## 🧐 About <a name = "about"></a>

 Are you looking for a quick and easy way to communicate with your friends ?
 Then **Discord** is the greatest application to do this for you.
-It helps you to create a place where you can belong. **Discord** provides a simple design to ensure having the best user experience.
+It helps you to create a place where you can gather with people who have a similar interests as you. **Discord** provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>